hkpeaks/peaks-consolidation/README.md

 ## CLI Interactive Mode:

 To enter interactive mode in CLI and chat with the Peaks for the purpose of operating disk files and in-memory tables, type “do”.
 In interactive mode, you can use commands such as “help”, “memory”, and “disk”.
-Other commands can be run by a script file.
+Other commands can be also run by a script file.
 The “memory” command lists which table is currently resident in in-memory while the “disk” command lists data files in your input and output folder.
 You can type “help” to get a usage for each simplified SQL statement1.

   do>>help